-In addition to requiring gauge invariance of the Lagrangian, we have to verify that the algebra of gauge transformations is associative, i.e. for two gauge parameters $\Lambda_i$ and $\Xi_i$
+In addition to requiring gauge invariance of the Lagrangian, we have to verify that the algebra of gauge transformations closes, i.e. for two gauge parameters $\Lambda_i$ and $\Xi_i$

 where the $\approx$ indicate that we only require this to hold for $\ket{\phi_i}$ that are solutions to the equation of motion.
-The associativity of the algebra at the level of cubic interactions is equivalent to the requirement of BRST invariance of the cubic vertex~\eqref{eq:brstcubic:BRSTInvarianceCubic} (see \cite{Neveu:1986mv} for analogous consideration in the Bosonic Open String Field Theory).
+The closure of the algebra at the level of cubic interactions is equivalent to the requirement of BRST invariance of the cubic vertex~\eqref{eq:brstcubic:BRSTInvarianceCubic} (see \cite{Neveu:1986mv} for analogous consideration in the Bosonic Open String Field Theory).
 It fixes

 for $i=1,\ 2,\ 3$ at first order in the coupling constants.
-We need to show that by imposing the conditions of the associativity of the gauge transformations at the quadratic order in the couplings we recover conditions~\eqref{eq:dW:Weq}-\eqref{eq:dW:Xeq} on the quartic vertices.
+We need to show that by imposing the conditions coming from the closure of the gauge algebra at the quadratic order in the couplings we recover conditions~\eqref{eq:dW:Weq}-\eqref{eq:dW:Xeq} on the quartic vertices.
 We will start by explicitly computing~\eqref{eq:dY:gaugeclosure} for $\ket{\phi_1}$.
 Applying the gauge transformations~\eqref{eq:offshell_gaugetransf1}-\eqref{eq:offshell_gaugetransf} twice, we obtain

 After forming the commutator this has to equal the RHS

 Combining the two, we see that the linear order in coupling is indeed satisfied by condition~\eqref{eq:brstcubic:BRSTInvarianceCubic}.
 At quartic order we get for $W$ and $U$